 The price of platinum is driven by several supply and demand factors.
 The majority of annual production occurs in South Africa, and trends and conditions in this volatile emerging market affect platinum prices.
 Economic and political circumstances, as well as natural disasters, mining strikes, and other supply disruptions impact the supply of platinum.

 The auto industry is another key driver of platinum prices.
-Because the catalytic converter is the largest application of platinum group metals, the health of the auto industry Online casino games will even remain verboten. has a huge effect on the demand for platinum.
+Because the catalytic converter is the largest application of platinum group metals, the health of the auto industry has a huge effect on the demand for platinum.
 When the auto industry is healthy, there is generally an increased demand for platinum; conversely, demand (and prices) for platinum can drop during slow periods in the auto industry [see also How to Trade Platinum Futures].

 - ETS Physical Platinum Shares (PPLT): In terms of physical exposure, ETF Securities Physical Platinum Shares is the most popular ETF, holding physical bars of platinum in European vaults.
 Sponsored by ETF Securities, it seeks to reflect the performance of the price of platinum (less expenses), providing investors a cost-effective means of investing in platinum without having to purchase, store, or insure physical platinum.
 The fund currently has about $675 million in total assets.